 Jani Ziedins (pronounced Ya-nee) is a full-time investor and financial analyst that has successfully traded stocks and options for nearly three decades.
 He has an undergraduate engineering degree from the Colorado School of Mines and two graduate business degrees from the University of Colorado Denver.
 His prior professional experience includes engineering at Fortune 500 companies, small business consulting, and managing investment real estate.
 He is now fortunate enough to trade full-time from home, affording him the luxury of spending extra time with his wife and two children.

-Buy this bounce in a 3x ETF and now we are talking about real money.
-Not bad for two weeks of “work”.
+In percentage terms, the index is up 6.9% since Monday’s close.
+Catch this wave in a 3x ETF and now we’re talking about real money!
+Not bad for a week’s worth of “work”.

 If you find these posts useful, please return the favor by liking and sharing them!